Globally, it is estimated that between 15-20% of all

 Specific projects are listed as follows:

 transformation and modulation of cell signaling

 pathways.
-These studies involve investigating
+These studies involve investigating the effect

-and cell signal transduction pathways.
+cell signal transduction pathways.

-currently investigating how viral proteins encoded
+are currently investigating how viral proteins encoded

 by KSHV are responsible for the induction of

 -We are developing therapeutics that curb viral

 replication and prevent virus persistence.
 We are also